Connector

 USB

 The USB can be connected to a PC via a mini-USB cable.
-This allows access to the device configuration etc. For more information, refer to the USB Section.
+For more information see USB.

 Connector back